-- Task (A.1.2.1): Issue, reissue, and modify air pollution control permits and coverages allowing the construction and operation of air pollution sources in compliance with the NAAQS and in a manner consistent with federal and state regulations. - Task (A.1.2.2): Perform stationary source modeling to ensure permits and coverages contain limits necessary for controlling pollution to meet the NAAQs. - Strategy (A.1.3).
-Ensure air pollution sources are in compliance with permit conditions and regulatory requirements.

-- Output: Number of air facilities inspected. - Efficiency: Percentage of air facilities inspected. - Efficiency: Percentage of air facilities inspected in compliance with regulatory requirements.
+- Task (A.1.2.1): Issue, reissue, and modify air pollution control permits and coverages allowing the construction and operation of air pollution sources in compliance with the NAAQS and in a manner consistent with federal and state regulations. - Task (A.1.2.2): Perform stationary source modeling as required by state and federal regulations to ensure permits and coverages contain limits necessary for controlling pollution to meet the NAAQs. - Strategy (A.1.3).
+Ensure air pollution sources are in compliance with permit conditions and regulatory requirements. - Output: Number of air facilities inspected. - Efficiency: Percentage of air facilities inspected. - Efficiency: Percentage of air facilities inspected in compliance with regulatory requirements.